awsdocs/amazon-kendra-developer-guide/doc_source/API_PersonasSummary.md

 ## Contents<a name="API_PersonasSummary_Contents"></a>

  ** CreatedAt **   <a name="Kendra-Type-PersonasSummary-CreatedAt"></a>
-The date\-time the summary information was created\.
+The Unix timestamp when the summary information was created\.
 Type: Timestamp
 Required: No